Respect in the Workplace

 - There is a potential risk of workplace violence as a result of interactions with such person.

 The CFC will only disclose personal information that is deemed reasonably necessary to protect CFC Workers from physical harm.

 Weapons are strictly prohibited from all CFC places of work.
-If any visitor to the CFC workplace is seen with a weapon (or is known to possess one), or makes a verbal threat or assault against a Worker or another individual, witnesses are required to immediately contact the police, emergency response services, their immediate manager and the CHRO.
+If any visitor to the CFC workplace is seen with a weapon (or is known to possess one), or makes a verbal threat or assault against a Worker or another individual, witnesses are required to immediately contact the police, emergency response services, their immediate manager and the Executive Lead, People and Culture.

 The Right to Refuse Unsafe Work

 The right to refuse unsafe work is a legal right of every Worker provided by the OHSA.
 The CFC is committed to ensuring a safe workplace.

-Should a Worker have a legal court order (e.g., a restraining order or "no-contact" order) against another individual, the Worker is encouraged to notify the CHRO and to supply a copy of that order to the CHRO.
+Should a Worker have a legal court order (e.g., a restraining order or "no-contact" order) against another individual, the Worker is encouraged to notify the Executive Lead, People and Culture and to supply a copy of that order to the Executive Lead, People and Culture.
 This will be required in instances where the Worker strongly feels that the aggressor may attempt to contact them at the CFC, in direct violation of the court order, so that the CFC may take all reasonable actions to protect the Worker.
 Such information shall be kept confidential and protected in accordance with all applicable legislation.